vyscond/vylog/README.md

-vylog
+Whysper
 =====

-A simple class to help you with log information
+A simple class to help you with debugging/log you program actions

 #### Whats is available for